supply Chain

 CPG Demand

 Demand for CPG products has set records since the pandemic began.
-In fact, demand for consumer goods was up 9.7% in February, compared to the same time last year when anxiety was high and stocking up on essentials was prevalent.
+In fact, demand for consumer goods was up nearly 6.3% in May, compared to the same time last year when anxiety was high and stocking up on essentials was prevalent.

 Key Facts

-- CPG demand in February grew by 9.7% than the year before.
+• CPG demand in May grew 6.3% over the year before.

-- Demand for CPG products has exceeded the panic-buying highs of March 2020 for the last seven months straight.
+• Demand for CPG products has continued to exceed the panic-buying highs of March 2020.

 Jobs

 CPG needs a robust workforce to deliver essentials.
-But with sluggish growth in the industry and nearly 900,000 openings in the broader manufacturing sector, competition is fierce.
+But with sluggish growth in the industry and nearly 100,000 openings in the CPG industry, competition is fierce.

 Key Facts

-- For manufacturing facility employees, wages have risen 9.2%.
+• For manufacturing facility employees, wages have risen 5.8% over last year.

 Out-of-Stock Percentages